asmove/quindim/README.md

 # Robotics4fun

 This is a homemade robotics library made using trustworthy literature on Robotics.
-However, don't trust it much, it is a WIP and contributions are welcome.
+However, it is a WIP, though already advanced, and contributions are welcome.
 In case you are interested on a more mature material, take a look at http://petercorke.com/wordpress/toolboxes/robotics-toolbox :)

 If the reader is already familiar with github, skip the next steps.
 To clone this repository, type the following commands on linux: